DawidGrzejek/claude-commit/README.md

 ## Troubleshooting

 ### Claude CLI not found

-If you see an error about Claude CLI not being found:
+If the extension can't find Claude CLI:

-1. **Check Claude is installed**: Run this in your terminal:
+1. **Check Claude is installed**: Run in terminal:
    ```bash
    which claude
    ```